middle-ages/react-compinators/README.md

    for a design system driven library, it is common to create a highly configurable component, for example a `<Button>`, and then derive various _variants_ from it, for example: `<PrimaryButton>` or `<SecondaryButton>`.
-   Functions like `withVariants` reduces boilerplate and clarifies intent for such tasks.
+   Functions like `withVariants` reduce boilerplate and clarifies intent for such tasks.
 3. The functions here are all well known higher-order functions, for example `curry`, that have been specialized for React components.
 This helps you take